 Back to blog

 Is AliExpress Legit in 2026?
-A Dropshipper's Trust Analysis
+A Safe-to-Buy Guide for Shoppers

 Is AliExpress Legit in 2026?
-A Dropshipper's Trust Analysis
+A Safe-to-Buy Guide for Shoppers

 The short answer: yes, AliExpress is a legitimate marketplace.
 It is operated by Alibaba Group (publicly traded on NYSE since 2014, one of the largest companies in the world by market cap), has Visa/Mastercard/PayPal payment processing, and has functioning buyer protection and dispute resolution systems.

-Install AliShopping Tools free — check individual seller reliability on any AliExpress product →
+Install AliShopping Tools — check individual seller reliability on any AliExpress product →

 The more useful question: is the specific seller on AliExpress selling this specific product legitimate?
 That varies widely and requires per-seller evaluation, not a blanket yes/no about the platform.